DilysArt

 Encaustic painting is a process in which a little bit of damar resin (tree sap) is added to bees wax and it's all melted on a heated pallet.
 Pigments can be added for colour.

-I repeat this process multiple times adding more and more layers of medium and fusing each layer with the blow-torch/heat gun.
 Sometimes I embed objects into the layers, so you may see some of my photographs, copper wire, copper leaf, dried flowers, thread and note papers.
 I have even incorporated a loved one's ashes into a painting of a special place.

 I carve, etch and even scrape away layers to create texture and dimension and then I use the bits and pieces I've scraped away in other paintings!